lzpmpc005/Traffic_Management_System/README.md

 - Register Vehicles
 - Recognize Vehicles and Logging Information
 - Detect Violation
-- Issue Fine and send Notice by email
+- Issue Fine and send Notice by Email
+- Analyse Traffice Flow
+- Generate and Retrieve Traffic Report
+- Detect and Predict Congestion and Notify Drivers by Email

 ## Installation and Run

-### I. Create a virtual environment and install dependencies:
+### I. Install Django and PostgreSQL:
 ```bash
 pip install django # For Linux/macOS/Windows
 ```